Jordan Denari Duffner is a leading Catholic voice on Muslim-Christian relations, interreligious dialogue, and anti-Muslim prejudice.

 Jordan’s writing on Islam and Catholicism has appeared in numerous outlets including TIME, The Washington Post, and America.
 A frequent media commentator, Jordan has appeared on news programs on BBC, Al-Jazeera, and local public radio stations and popular podcasts.
 Often consulting with journalists, Jordan has given numerous talks and webinars on Islamophobia and interfaith dialogue to diverse audiences.

-Jordan completed her bachelors degree at Georgetown’s Walsh School of Foreign Service and is a former Fulbright researcher in Amman, Jordan, where she studied the impact of the media on Muslim-Christian relations.
-She lives in the Washington, DC area with her husband, Chris.
+Jordan completed her bachelors degree at Georgetown’s Walsh School of Foreign Service and lives in the Washington, DC area with her husband, Chris.

 To contact the author about interview requests or speaking engagements, please use the contact form on this website.